Modified racing: Asphalt modified

 Modifieds designed solely for asphalt surfaces began appearing in the early 1970s.
 These modifieds sit on large slick tires that are exposed on all four corners of the car.
 The roofs of these cars are more rounded than the other types of modifieds, their bodies look somewhat squashed and have large spoilers on the rear of the cars.
 Drivers sit on the left side of the car, and most of the time will have some type of small plastic windshield in front of them.
 Asphalt Modifieds are most popular in the Northeast but can be found from Florida to Texas to Michigan under different sanctioning bodies, as well as unsanctioned local classes.
 The rules packages may vary greatly.

 Touring Series

 Midwest Modifieds Tour

-The Midwest Modifieds Tour started in 1989 as the E-Mod Series at Mount Lawn Speedway near Indianapolis IN.
+The Midwest Modifieds Tour started in 1989 as the E-Mod Series at Mount Lawn Speedway near Indianapolis.
 It has undergone several name changes including ICAR, NSTA Top Speed Modified Tour, and the USA Modified Series.
 This travelling series races at local short tracks in Indiana, Michigan, and Ohio.
-In 2013 they raced for the first time on a road course, near South Haven, Michigan, at Gingerman Raceway.
+In 2013 they raced for the first time on a road course, near South Haven, Michigan, at GingerMan Raceway.
 The series changed hands for 2017, from ICAR to NSTA, after being purchased by John Robbins (nephew of the former ASA pioneers) from Dave Muzillo.